shammihembrom7/myrecipe/README.md

 ### Implementaions:
 - Multiple database using database router
-- Using different databases for authentication and storing data respectively.
+- Using different databases sqlite3 and MongoDB for authentication and storing data respectively.

 To setup, run commands: